2025 Dunedin City Council election

-The 2025 Dunedin City Council election was a local election held from 9 September to 11 October in Dunedin, New Zealand as part of that year's nation-wide local elections.
+The 2025 Dunedin City Council election was a local election held from 9 September to 11 October in Dunedin, New Zealand, as part of that year's territorial authority elections and other local elections held nation-wide.

 Voters elected the mayor of Dunedin and 14 city councillors, and other local representatives for the 2025–2028 term of the Dunedin City Council.
 Postal voting and the single transferable vote system were used.

 Councillor Sophie Barker won the mayoralty, defeating incumbent mayor Jules Radich.